-The bill adds a new section, Section 7h, (Section 7g in the introduced version of the bill) which governs jurisdictional authority of law enforcement on public transportation facilities.
+The bill adds a new section to the act, Section 7h, regarding jurisdictional authority of law enforcement on public transportation facilities.

 Authority of Law Enforcement

 The bill indicates law enforcement officers of the state and local units of government in which all or part of a public transportation facility authorized by a public-private agreement is located have the same powers and jurisdiction within the limits of the public transportation facility as they have in their respective areas of jurisdiction to enforce traffic and motor vehicle laws.
 The bill provides that authorized emergency vehicles (as defined in Section 2 of the Michigan Vehicle Code) and occupants of authorized emergency are afforded access to a public transportation facility while in the performance of an official duty without the payment of a user fee or other charge.